 Is scarlet fever infectious?

 Yes.
-Coughing, sneezing and breathing out the bacteria can pass it on to others.
-Scarlet fever can even be passed on by sharing towels, baths, clothes or bedlinen with a person who has been infected.
+Coughing, sneezing and breathing out the germs (bacteria) can pass it on (be infectious) to others.
+Scarlet fever can even be passed on by sharing towels, baths, clothes or bed linen with a person who has been infected.

 Once a person has had scarlet fever, they are very unlikely to get it again.
 This is because they become immune to the bacteria.
-However, it is possible to have recurrent attacks as there are different types of the streptococcus bacteria, which causes the infection.
+However, it is possible to have repeated (recurrent) attacks, as there are different types of streptococcal bacteria which cause the infection.

 Further reading & references

 - Interim guidelines for the public health management of scarlet fever outbreaks in schools, nurseries and other childcare settings; Public Health England, 2014